Bladder Sling Lawsuits

 Contact Us Now

-For legal questions, call us at 1-800-814-4540 or email us at carolyn@carolynstclair.com if you have been injured by a bladder sling surgery.
+For medical legal questions, call the surgical nurse attorney at 1-800-814-4540 or email us at carolyn@carolynstclair.com if you have been injured by a bladder sling surgery.
 Our consultations are free and confidential.
 There are time limits in each state and hospitals destroy medical records after a certain time frame, so contact us now to preserve your rights.

 Sling procedures